Barak-S/NCHS-API/README.md

 # NCHS-API

-This project is using a PostgreSQL database.
+This project is a Ruby on Rails project that is using a PostgreSQL database.
 To get the project up and running, in the project directory, you must run:

 ### `rails db:create`
 ### `rails db:migrate`